UNIVERSITY OF UTAH Department of Pharmaceutics

 August 28, 2017.
-Congratulations to Dr. Shuyun Dong and Peng Zhao for their recent three publications in Molecular Pharmaceutics and Acta Pharmacologica Sinica.
-These publications summarized recent progress in our lab in development carriers for immunotherapeutics including vaccines and antibody drugs.
+Congratulations to Dr. Shuyun Dong and Peng Wang for their recent publication in Acta Pharmacologica Sinica.
+These publications summarized recent progress in our lab in development carriers for T cell vaccines.

 March 29, 2017.
 Congratulations to Peng Zhao for being selected as a 2017-2018 University of Utah Graduate Research Fellow.
 What an achievement!
 He will use the fellowship support to explore better immunotherapeutics.